nandstand/sample-site/reference/general.md

 ### Service account / deployed code

-- These woudl differ slightly on the prod and dev servers
+- These would differ slightly for the dev and prod deployments
+- Maybe a separate `/caqrn-dev/` and `/caqrn-prod` structure
-- Prod server would have the prod branch checked out, dev would have dev...
+- Prod deployment would have the prod branch checked out, dev would have dev...
 - Separate dev and prod config tables under the config repo

 ```